shktimaan/smalleditor/README.md

 # smalleditor
-Simple text editor using wxPython widgets
+Simple text editor using wxPython widgets and python language